methanoliver/pandoc-fimfic/README.md

     You can use a link to youtube to produce a centered youtube video tag by giving the link a "youtube_inline" class.

+*   **Code**: Fimfiction has a [code] tag, which works for block level, but does not work for inline, and it still executes the bbcode inside it.
+But this formatter works around this by inserting \[b\]\[/b\
+    after every opening bracket, thus preventing the execution of bbcode inside code blocks and producing reasonable-looking fixed width output.

 *   **Basic Styles**: Block quotes are output correctly.
 FimFiction does not have proper Headings, but sensible equivalent formatting will be used, and the formatting can be customized.